ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Create a Nuxt app

 Now, let's change gears and focus on the frontend app.
-It will be a Nuxt.js isomorphic application (server-side rendering + client-side navigation).
+It will be a Universal SSR Nuxt.js app.

-To get started quickly, we'll initialize the project using Nuxt's scaffolding
+To get started quickly, we'll create the project using Nuxt's scaffolding tool:
-tool:

 ```shell
 npx create-nuxt-app nuxt-auth
 ```

-Go through the guide and make sure to select the following options:
+Go through the guide and make sure the following options are selected:

 - axios and dotenv in the **Nuxt.js modules** step
 - Bulma CSS in the **UI framework** step, which we'll use to style our app

 ![Create a Nuxt app](./create-nuxt-app-options.png)

-"Our application also has some dynamic configuration based on the environment.
-We will put this configuration into the .env file."
+Strapi's API URL will vary depending on the environment.
+So, we want to have it loaded dynamically from an environment variable.

-Once the tool finishes creating the app, we're going to edit the `.env` file in the project's root directory, adding a new environment variable pointing to the URL of the Strapi app that's running:
+Once the tool finishes creating the app, we're going to edit the `.env` file in the project's root directory, and add a new environment variable that points to the URL of the Strapi app that's running:

 ```
 API_AUTH_URL=http://localhost:1337